Close Menu

 “By leveraging innovative and skilled local expertise, St. Thomas will strengthen Canada’s position in the global EV battery manufacturing industry.”

-When fully operational in northeast St. Thomas, it’s anticipated the gigafactory will employ roughly 3,000 people and span up to 185,000 square metres.
+When fully operational in northeast St. Thomas, it’s anticipated that the gigafactory will employ roughly 3,000 people and span up to 185,000 square metres.
 (Volkswagen AG)

 Source link